dzhavat/dzhavat.github.io/_posts/posts/2022-02-07-file-nesting-in-vs-code.md

 Note: The above description is taken from the release blog post.

-After you update VS Code to v1.64, file nesting is not enabled by default.
+After updating to VS Code v1.64, file nesting will not be enabled by default.
 Go ahead and do it by toggling the “File Nesting: Enabled” setting.
 If you do it while you have a project open, you might notice that the files `package-lock.json`, `.npmrc`, `yarn.lock` and `.yarnrc` files get nested under `package.json`.
 That is because VS Code has a default list of patterns that it uses to nest/group files.
 The `package.json` pattern is part of that list, as is the `main.ts` example described earlier.
 Can you find the patterns in the screenshot below?

 ![File Nesting settings in VS Code](/assets/img/2022/02/07/file-nesting-settings-in-vs-code.jpg)